How To Get Pregnant - 9 Tips To Help You Conceive

-These 9 tips, if you choose to follow the advice, can help increase your chances of getting pregnant.
+These nine tips, if you choose to follow the advice, can help increase your chances of getting pregnant.

 1) Most Important How To Get Pregnant Tip - Know When You Ovulate!

-The counting days method of figuring out when you are ovulating is better than guessing.
-Having said that, it might not be as accurate as you need.
-If you have been using an ovulation calculator or app for a while with no luck, you might need to try a different method. you might want to move onto to a different way of determining when you will be ovulating.
+The counting days method of figuring out when you are ovulating is better than guessing, but it might not be as accurate as you need.
+If you have been using an ovulation calculator or app for a while with no luck, you might need to try a different method.
+You might want to move onto to a different way of determining when you will be ovulating.